goran-mahovlic/megaphone-modular/README.md

 ### 2.8 LCD panel interface module

 ### 2.9 Auxiliary communications module, e.g., LoRa, ultra-sonic, infra-red or mm wave

+Low-cost LoRa devices based on the SX1262 look to be an option, using open-source software like this: https://github.com/beegee-tokyo/SX126x-Mesh-Network
+The goal would be for the module to be able to autonomously participate in the mesh while the main process is off.
+ESP32s can go into low power modes with <1mA consumption according to https://www.arrow.com/en/research-and-events/articles/esp32-power-consumption-can-be-reduced-with-sleep-modes, and the SX1262 uses only about 5mA to listen for packets, and perhaps 70mA when active, so this looks plausible.
+The SX1262 when transmitting can draw upto about 120mA according to https://semtech.my.salesforce.com/sfc/p/#E0000000JelG/a/2R000000Un7F/yT.fKdAr9ZAo3cJLc4F2cBdUsMftpT2vsOICP7NmvMo

+Thus the total power consumption of an auxilliary communications module (assuming we include an ESP32 in it, rather than using the power management FPGA to run the mesh) will be about 5mA while idle (~17mW) and upto ~200mA (~660mW).

 ### 2.10 Main carrier board and assembly, into which the various modules connect